 b.
 Provision of services at any point in the Physician Assistant Studies program while under the influence of an illegal substance and/or alcohol.

 c.
 Breach of patient/client confidentiality.

 d.
 Failure, during a clinical experience, to comply with the policies and procedures of the clinical facility.

 e.
-Failure to comply with the Physician Assistant Studies program departmental Policies outlined in the student handbook.
+Failure to comply with the Physician Assistant Studies program departmental Policies and Procedures outlined in the student handbook.

 4. Academic Dismissal - Academic Misconduct:

 Dismissal for academic misconduct (RWAM) is determined per the Academic Honesty policy found in the Academic Regulation section of this bulletin.
 Once this determination has been made, the student will be dismissed from the university.
 This action results in ineligibility to register at Marquette.
 Reinstatement criteria for the student who is dismissed, if applicable, will be outlined in the dismissal notice.
 If the student is allowed to return to the university, a permanent notation of ‘Reinstated to the University’ will appear on the student’s academic record and Marquette’s official transcript.

 Students who find it necessary to request a temporary withdrawal from the PA program must submit a written request to the program director.

 The Progress and Promotion Committee may recommend, and must approve, the temporary withdrawal.
 The temporary withdrawal may be indicated under circumstances unique to specific problems of a given student, however, the temporary withdrawal shall extend no longer than a single calendar year.